pypeit/PypeIt/doc/dev/build_archived_sensfuncs.rst

       # Create a mosaic spec1d file
       python $PYPEIT_DEV/dev_algorithms/fluxing/batch_convert_throughput_to_spec1d.py data_products/extract spec1d_files nosplit

-The current DEIMOS archival sensfuncs were created using "pad" to split the output into two detectors.
+The current DEIMOS archival sensfuncs were created by splitting the output into two detectors using the "pad" parameter.

 Creating the individual sensitivity functions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The individual DEIMOS sensitivity functions were created with the following ``pypeit_sensfunc`` input file:
+The individual DEIMOS sensitivity functions were created with the following ``pypeit_sensfunc`` input file (See :ref:`sensitivity_file`).

    .. code-block:: ini